dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

   - An identifier `x` translates to `TERM[x]`
   - A list literal `[e1, ..., en]` translates to `TERM[ [EXP(e1), ..., EXP(en)] ]`
   - A parenthesized expression `(e)` translates to `TERM[(EXP(e))]`

+The language specification specifies that an invocation of any of several operators is considered equivalent to a member access (this applies to relational expressions, bitwise expressions, shift expressions, additive expressions, multiplicative expressions, and unary expressions).

+*For example, `a + b` is specified as equivalent to `a.plus(b)`, where `plus` is assumed to be a method with the same behavior as `+`.
+Similarly, `-e` is equivalent to `e.unaryMinus()`.*

+This equivalence is not applicable in the above rules, so operators not mentioned specifically in a rule are handled in the case for 'other' expressions, not in the case for `e.m(args)`.

+*This means that the null-shorting transformation stops at operators.
+For instance, `e?.f + b` is a compile-time error because `e?.f` can be null, it is not an expression where both `.f` and `+ b` will be skipped if `e` is null.
+Similarly, both `-a?.f` and `~a?.f` are errors, and do not null-short like `a?.f.op()`.*

 ### Late fields and variables